fun things to do with kids in machu picchu peru

 Toddlers at Machu Picchu – If you have an active toddler in tow, you will want to keep an eye on them.
 There are places where a small child could tumble off the walls.

-Cameras – This is a place to have plenty of cameras, for the Intihuatana (hitching post of the sun) at the Temple of the Sun, the Temple of the Three Windows, and wild llamas who roam the ruins (think of them as small, arrogant camels).
-Your kids will want to take shots of their favorite things too.
+Photos and video – Everyone in the family will be snapping photos and videos, at the Intihuatana (hitching post of the sun), Temple of the Sun, the Temple of the Three Windows, and wild llamas who roam the ruins (think of them as small, arrogant camels).
+Be sure to have extra batteries.

 Sun screen Bring suntan lotion and wear hats.
 The ruins are largely outdoors, and you'll be out all day in the bright sunlight.
 At higher altitudes, the risk of sunburn is greater.
 (Drink a lot of water too.
 Bottled water is available at the cafe outside the ruins, but you might want to bring your own along.)